chaoticgd/ccc/README.md

 This is similar to stdump except it organizes its output into separate source files.
 A `SOURCES.txt` file must be provided in the output directory, which can be generated using the `stdump files` command (you should fixup the paths manually so that they're relative to the output directory).
 Additionally, non-empty files that do not start with `// STATUS: NOT STARTED` will not be overwritten.

+If a `FUNCTIONS.txt` file is provided in the output directory, as can be generated using the included `CCCDecompileAllFunctions.java` script for Ghidra, the code from that file is used to populate the function bodies in the output.
+In this case, the first group of local variable declarations emitted will be those recovered from the symbols, and the second group will be from the code provided in the functions file.

 Data types will be sorted into their corresponding files.
 Since this information is not stored in the symbol table, uncc uses heuristics to map types to files.
 Types will be put in `.c` or `.cpp` files when there is only a single translation unit the type appears in, and `.h` files when there are multiple (and hence when heuristics must be used to determine where to put them).

 ## Building